The Battle of Kenyérmező (Breadfield), 13 October 1479

 https://www.youtube.com/watch?v=xW9YxH3Dcos

-The next time, it was another general of King Matthias, Magyar Balázs who defeated the Ottomans in 1481 when he took the city of Otranto back, thus beating the enemy out of Italy, then he crushed another Turkish army at Becse, Hungary in 1482.
+The next time it was another general of King Matthias, Magyar Balázs, who defeated the Ottomans in 1481 when he recaptured the city of Otranto, thus driving the enemy out of Italy, then he crushed another Turkish army at Becse, Hungary in 1482.

 If you like my writings, please feel free to support me with a coffee here: